rogeriocamorim/3dPrinterCalculator/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to:
-- 🐛 [Open an Issue](https://github.com/rogeriocamorim/3dPrinterCalculator/issues) to report bugs or suggest features
+- 🐛 **[Report Issues](https://github.com/rogeriocamorim/3dPrinterCalculator/issues)** - Found a bug or have a feature request?
+[Open an issue here](https://github.com/rogeriocamorim/3dPrinterCalculator/issues)
 - 🔧 [Submit a Pull Request](https://github.com/rogeriocamorim/3dPrinterCalculator/pulls) with improvements

 By submitting a PR, you agree that your contributions will be licensed under the same proprietary terms.